visshal14/spotify-clone/README.md

 ## To Run The Project
 * Fork this project
-* get you spotify client id from [developer.spotify.com](https://developer.spotify.com/dashboard/)
+* get your spotify client id from [developer.spotify.com](https://developer.spotify.com/dashboard/)
-* change your redirectUri from spotify developer dashboard
+* change your redirectUri in spotify developer dashboard to your localhost port
 * add your clientId in spotify.js in src folder
 * change your redirectUri in app to your localhost
 * run react project start command